Child Tax Credit - How much Child Tax Credit will I get?

 This amount is then compared to your annual income.
 Savings do not affect your claim but interest from savings is included as income.

-The Turn2us Benefits Calculator can calculate how much Child Tax Credit you may be entitled to.
+Our Benefits Calculator can calculate how much Child Tax Credit you may be entitled to.

 How will I be paid Child Tax Credit?